 Legislation sets the goals and regulatory functions of the scheme, including our powers to monitor and enforce scheme requirements.

-This includes our powers to enforce the requirements of
+This includes our powers to enforce the requirements of water efficiency standards.

 There are two Commonwealth Acts, and associated legislation, that provide the legal framework for the WELS scheme.

 Refer to the legislative documents for full details of all powers and functions they establish.
 This overview should be used as a guide only.

 The key piece of legislation is the Water Efficiency Labelling and Standards Act 2005 (WELS Act), which establishes the: